List of Greyhawk deities: Damaran

 Damaran is the Touv god of vermin and other creeping things, as well as the flight-instinct essential to survival.
 His symbol is ribbons of black metal.
 Damaran is the vermin that scuttles.
 He is depicted as a strong Touv man with a skulking look about him, accompanied by rats and insects.
 Damaran obeys his father, Meyanok, unquestioningly, and is easily bullied into service by his older sister Vara.
 He often flees when confronted by enemies of any strength.
 The Touv gods inhabit the "spirit world" coterminous with the realms of the Touv, a somewhat hypothetical realm.

 Daoud

-Daoud is the hero-deity of Humility, Clarity, and Immediacy.
-His symbol is a multi-colored patch of cloth or tangle of yarn, with seven threads, one of each color of the spectrum, extending from the bottom.
-Daoud is depicted as an old man with leathery skin and heavy, dark brows.
-His eyes are black and piercing.
-He wears the simple, worn clothing of a shepherd, a turban wrapped around his head and a staff in his hands.
-Daoud's followers are urged to seek out both good fortune and bad in order to unravel the threads of destiny.
-They strive to be content with what Fate allows and demands of them, no more and no less.
-They cut lies with sharp words.
+Daoud is a hero-deity whose ethos is Humility, Clarity, and Immediacy.
+The symbol of Daoud appears as a multi-colored cloth patch or a tangle of yarn, having seven threads consisting of one thread for each color in the spectrum, and extending upwards from the bottom.
+He usually appears as a leather-skinned old man whose brows are dark and heavy.
+Daoud has black, piercing eyes.
+His clothing is simple and worn, like that of a shepherd, with a turban around his head, and he carries a staff.
+Daoud urges his followers to seek both the good and fortune to unravel every thread of destiny.
+His followers strive to find contentment only with whatever Fate allows and demands from them.
+His followers are able to cut through lies using sharp words.